annieweng/ansible-guacamole/README.md

      this file is added in .gitignore, therefore will not be checking into git repo.
    * ansible-vault create group_vars/all/vault.yml --vault-password-file=.vault_pass
    and fill in all vault value. see roles/server/var/vault.xml.template as example
+   * use ansible-playbook --ask-vault-pass if prefer. just update ansible.cfg to reflect the option.

 2. change value on group_var/all/vars.yml file to your own environment, then 'ansible-play -v playbooks/server.yml',  this will setup guacamole server and client in one machine